dmbarbour/wikilon/docs/AwelonLang.md

 *Aside:* I'm interested in use of color as an alternative to prefixes, e.g. such that `html-div` is written in a different color from `math-div`.
 This would give us a more concise notation.

+## Object Oriented Awelon

+Ignoring static analysis, we can easily model objects in a functional language:

+        type Object = Request → (Response * Object)

+It's just a function, albeit often with a fixpoint closure for stateful objects.

+However, in context of static type safety, we usually want the response to depend on the request.
+This can be achieved by dependent types.
+But dependent types are more sophisticated than I would prefer to deal with in many cases.
+An alternative is to specialize type analysis for a `Request` model where requests include static method labels like `"draw-to-canvas"` as the top element on the stack.
+This essentially supports a 'lightweight' dependent type system where we only depend on static information.

+Beyond type safety, we mostly need projections common object invocation and constructor patterns.
+This would easily build upon the static method labels, e.g. with `!draw-to-canvas` representing a method call to the object on the top of our stack, or `x!draw-to-canvas` representing a linear method call in context of *Named Local Variables* (a convenient equivalent to `x !draw-to-canvas \x`).

+Between fixpoint closures, lightweight dependent types, projections, and accelerators, Awelon can support most object-oriented patterns.
+We can further introduce *Command Sequences* to model shared objects, and objects that could interact with a network or other external device.

+Intriguingly, an `[Object]` can support *Projectional Editing* at two layers.
+First, we can project over the object constructor - the `[Object]` string - like we do for any other value.
+Second, we build projections above the *interface* to the object, i.e. invoking `"draw-to-canvas"` to produce a view, or invoking some methods that rewrite the object to represent user input events.

 ## Labeled Data

-Labeled data types, such as records and variants, are a staple of most programming languages.
+Labeled data types, such as records and variants, are a staple of conventional programming languages.
 I've frequently contemplated built-in support for labeled data in Awelon.
 However, projections and accelerators should be adequate to the task without requiring new primitives.

-For records, I propose we build upon abstract record constructors of form `[[A] "a" rset [B] "b" rset ...](rec)`, as opposed to a concrete representation like a trie or list.
-Importantly, the behavior of `rset` would determine the *observable properties* of records - commutative, and whether duplicate put is an error or idempotent.
-And the `(rec)` annotation can provide a hint for typing, projection, and acceleration.
-Type analysis for records should support heterogeneous types.
-A few simple projections like `:label == "label" rset` would cover symbolic data.

-For variants, we can follow the example of Church-encoded sum types, where `type (A+B) = ∀r.((A → r) → (B → r) → r)`.
-That is, we must provide a handler for each case.
-The sum value itself selects one handler and applies it.
-Naturally, for labeled variants, our handler should be a record, with one label per case or perhaps paired with a default option.
-In any case, the resulting variant structure might have form `[[Val] "a" case](case)`.
+Rather than a concrete trie or association list, I propose to model records as specialized objects that accept a specialized request.
+For example, we could use a model of the form:

+        [[A] "a" rset "b" [B] rset ...](rec)

+In this case, `rset` might be modeled a function that takes *three* arguments: a label-value pair `"a"` and `[A]`, followed by the request.
+The request will generally contain a fresh record and the label we're searching for or replacing.
+Each `rset` operation would handle and modify the request, so our final output is a modified form of the initial request, containing a copy of the record, less the extracted element (if any).
+A lightweight textual projection could render `"a" rset` as `:a` or similar.
+The `(rec)` annotation would provide hints for static typing and accelerated representation.

+Labeled variants are functions that extract and apply a 'handler' from a record.
+So this might be represented as `[[A] "a" case]` with `case` selecting the handler.

+Importantly, by avoiding use of a trie, association list, or other concrete representation, we greatly simplify reasoning about the observable properties of our record, which optimizations an accelerator may perform (such as reordering of labels) without affecting observable behavior, and our ability to abstract or compose records.

 ## Arrays and In-Place Mutation

-In Awelon, arrays can be supported as an accelerated list representation.
+In Awelon, arrays could be modeled as an accelerated list representation, or alternatively as an accelerated object similar to records.
 We could have accelerated functions to access or edit the array at some offset.
 Naively, editing the array at some offset involves copying the array with the edit in place.
 However, if an array has only one memory reference, we could save ourselves some trouble and instead mutate in-place.

 This is related to the concept of linear type systems and uniqueness types.
 However, this could be applied even in a dynamic system, implicitly performing copy-on-write for shared arrays.
 With a few annotations, we could express our assumptions and stabilize performance.